 Shaded information cannot be modified on-line.
-Please contact your staff liaison if you would like to change the data on file.
+Please contact Mr. Tze Joe (tioe@msche.org) if you would like to change the data on file.
 Please complete the following fields that currently are blank and/or are accessible to you.
 An asterisk () denotes a required field: